Hog-CERN/Hog/docs/02-User-Manual/00-what-is-hog.md

 ## Auto-generated directories
 The following directories are generated at different stages of library compilation or synthesis/implementation time.
 These directories should never be committed to the repository, for this reason they are listed in the .gitingore file.
-You can always delete any of these directories with no big consequences: they can always be regenerated by Hog scripts.
+You can always delete any of these directories with no big consequences: they can always be regenerated by Vivado/Quartus or Hog scripts.

-### VivadoProjects
+### VivadoProject or QuartusProject
 When you generate a project with Hog, it will create a sub-directory here.
-When everything is generated,  this directory contains one subdirectory for each project in the repository, containing the Vivado project-file.
+When everything is generated, this directory contains one subdirectory for each project in the repository, containing the Vivado (Quartus) project-file `.xpr` (`.qpf`).
 The name of the sub-directory and of the project file are always matching.
 In our case:

 ```
-    Repo/VivadoProjects/proj_1/proj_1.xpr
+    Repo/VivadoProject/proj_1/proj_1.xpr
-    Repo/VivadoProjects/proj_2/proj_2.xpr
+    Repo/VivadoProject/proj_2/proj_2.xpr
-    Repo/VivadoProjects/proj_3/proj_3.xpr
+    Repo/VivadoProject/proj_3/proj_3.xpr
 ```

 The _Repo/VivadoProjects/proj_3/_ directory also contains Vivado automatically generated files, among which the Runs directory: